absalom-muc/MHI-AC-Trace/SPI.md

  --------| ---------| ----------| ----------| ----------| ---------| ----------| ----------
   0x40   | 0x80     | 0xff      | 0xff      | 0xff      | 0x80     | 0x10      |  temperature

 Please check the program code for further details.
-You find [here](https://github.com/absalom-muc/MHI-AC-Ctrl/blob/master/SW-Configuration.md#operating-data-mhi-ac-ctrl-coreh) the list of supported topics related to operating data.
+You find [here](https://github.com/absalom-muc/MHI-AC-Ctrl/blob/master/SW-Configuration.md#operating-data-mhi-ac-ctrl-coreh) the list of some supported topics related to operating data.
 And some details related to the operating data are listed in section [Operation Data Details](#operation-data-details)

 ## Last Error Operation Data
 The AC stores some operation data of the last error event.
 This error operation data can be read with the command: